 What is Christ’s word to the weary, the burdened, the spiritually dry?
 Come to Jesus!
 He will encourage you, He will give rest to your weariness, He will satisfy your dryness with rivers of life-giving waters by His Holy Spirit.

-My wife was raised in old Pentecost, when believers “tarried” for the baptism with the Holy Spirit.
+My wife was raised in the unfortunate early Pentecostal religious tradition where believers “tarried” for the baptism with the Holy Spirit.
 Happily, she was filled with the Spirit despite that teaching which has held many back.
 Thankfully, that practice has faded away, as Christians have realized from Scripture that once the Holy Spirit baptism was first given on that Acts 2 Day of Pentecost, all born-again believers may receive immediately.
 The first 120 disciples (Acts 1:15) received the Spirit baptism (2:1-4), spoke in other tongues (vs. 4), and received a great impartation of God’s power to be Christ’s witnesses (1:8).
 Since that day in Acts 2, both in the rest of the New Testament and in Christian history to this day, literally hundreds of millions more believers have received that power-imparting baptism with the Spirit.
 And you may receive it today!

 All four Gospels describe Jesus as the One who baptizes with the Holy Spirit.
 And that is the key to receiving that great infilling by the third Person of the trinity.
 If you’ve been struggling unsuccessfully to be baptized with the Spirit, remember our earlier Scripture where Jesus said “Come to me” (John 7:37-39).
 Believers in Him who do that, Jesus said, will receive the Spirit and will experience the flow of God’s rivers of living water from within themselves.
 [Note: I believe that Jesus’ promise in these verses can apply to both our new birth by the Spirit and our baptism with the Spirit].